Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### f.
 Jordan CAPUERA

 Jordan CAPUERA starts his day at 7:40AM, he lives with his parents.
-He left his home at 8:30AM and arrives at ALGOSUP with his moto.
-Before enter in school, he smoke at front deck.
-At 9AM he go in his project group.
+He leaves his home at 8:30AM and arrives at ALGOSUP with his moto.
+Before enter in school, he smokes at front deck.
+At 9AM he goes in his project group.
 During the first break of the day at 10:45AM, he likes to smokes at outside deck with friends.
-After smoking, he go to the toilet and at 11AM he return to his project room for work on the project.
-At lunch time, he eat outside the school with Jeanne, at his home, at a fast food or he buys a sandwich.
+After smoking, he goes to the toilet and at 11AM he returns to his project room for work on the project.
+At lunch time, he eats outside the school with Jeanne, at his home, at a fast food or he buys a sandwich.
 At 13:30PM he goes to english room to follow an english class.
-During the break of 15:15PM, he go smoke at outside deck with friends.
-At 15:30PM he return to english class.
-At 17PM, he take his moto and go back home.
+During the break of 15:15PM, he goes smoke at outside deck with friends.
+At 15:30PM he returns to english class.
+At 17PM, he takes his moto and go back home.
 He doesn't really work at home.

 ### g.
 Kimberley GONZALES

 Kimberley GONZALES starts her day at 7AM.
-She starts her day with makeup and breakfast and leave her appartment at 8:40AM.
-Cindy PÏAIS, her friend, pick her in front of where she lives because she can't walk because she have a broken leg and she have crutch.
-They arrives at school at 8:50AM, smoke a cigaret in front of the school before enter in school.
-At 9AM, Kimberley come to english room and follow english class.
-During the first break, she come at outside deck for smoke with friends.
-After smoking, she go to toilet and come back to english room at 11AM.
-At lunch time, she cook her food in the school's kitchen.
-After eating she go smoke.
+She starts her day with makeup and breakfast and leaves her appartment at 8:40AM.
+Cindy PÏAIS, her friend, picks her in front of where she lives because she can't walk because she have a broken leg and she has crutch.
+They arrive at school at 8:50AM, smoke a cigaret in front of the school before enter in school.
+At 9AM, Kimberley comes to english room and follow english class.
+During the first break, she comes at outside deck to smoke with friends.
+After smoking, she goes to toilet and comes back to english room at 11AM.
+At lunch time, she cooks her food in the school's kitchen.
+After eating she goes smoke.
 At 13:30PM, she goes to a project room to work on project.
 At 15:15, during the break, she goes smoke at outside deck and go to toilet right after.
-At 15:30PM, she come back to her project room.
-At 17AM, Cindy pick her and they come back at there home.
+At 15:30PM, she comes back to her project room.
+At 17AM, Cindy picks her and they come back at there home.

 ### h.
 Cindy PÏAIS